vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/4_Communion_and_Sacrament_in_the_Sacrifice.md

 ⚫TS. iii.
 1. 4, 5; MS. i.
 2. 1.

 1 Op. cit.
 68, n.
 4. The interpretation of AB. ii., 7.
 10 is quite clearly not a general attack on the slayer, whose epithet apapa refers to ritual accuracy.
-"Die Anfänge der Yogapraxis im alten
+"Die Anfānge der Yogapraxis im alten

 Indien, pp. 116 ff.